 Derivative Action-Option Backdating.
 In July and August 2006, shareholders Richard Lasky and Raeda Karadsheh filed purported derivative actions in the SDNY Court against us, as nominal defendant, and certain of our directors and certain former officers and directors.
 These actions were consolidated in November 2006 and the plaintiffs filed a consolidated complaint in January 2007, which focused exclusively on our historical stock option granting practices, alleging violations of federal and state law, including breaches of fiduciary duties, abuse of control, gross mismanagement, waste of corporate assets, and unjust enrichment.
 The complaints sought unspecified damages against all of the individual defendants, reimbursement from certain of the defendants of bonuses or other incentive or equity-based compensation paid to them, equitable and other relief relating to the proceeds from certain of the defendants' alleged improper trading activity in our stock, adoption of certain corporate governance proposals and recovery of litigation costs.
 These matters were referred to the Special Litigation Committee, which moved to dismiss certain parties from the litigation and to have any claims against the remaining parties be assigned to us for disposition by our management and Board of Directors.
-On April 21, 2009, the Court granted the Special Litigation Committee's motion in its entirety, dismissing all claims against all named defendants except Ryan A. Brant, James David, Larry Muller, and Kelly G. Sumner, and assigning those remaining claims to the Court's April 21, 2009 order dismissing certain defendants and terminating the former shareholder plaintiffs from consolidated action, which application the Court should be for dust on June 15, 2009, as directed by the Court, the Company filed an amended complaint against the remaining defendants in the suit.
-Those defendants have since moved to dismiss the Company's amended complaint, supporting and opposing briefs have been filed by all parties, and their motions remain
+On April 21, 2009, the Court granted the Special Litigation Committee's motion in its entirety, dismissing all claims against all named defendants except Ryan A. Brant, James David, Larry Muller, and Kelly G. Sumner, and assigning those remaining claims to the Company as the sole party plaintiff.
+On June 15, 2009, the former shareholder plaintiffs applied for the entry of final judgment in order to permit the immediate appeal of the Court's April 21, 2009 order dismissing certain defendants and terminating the former shareholder plaintiffs from consolidated action, which application the Court denied on March 5, 2010.
+Also on June 15, 2009, as directed by the Court, the Company's disclosure claims against the remaining defendants

 Strickland et al. Personal Injury Action.
 In February 2005, the personal representatives of the Estates of Arnold Strickland, James Crump and Ace Mealer brought an action in the Circuit Court of Fayette County, Alabama against us, Sony Computer Entertainment America Inc., Sony Corporation of America, Wal-Mart, GameStop and Devin Moore, alleging under Alabama's manufacturers' liability and wrongful death statutes, that our video games resulted in "copycat violence" that caused the deaths of Messrs.
 Strickland, Crump and Mealer by Mr. Moore.
 The suit seeks damages (including punitive damages) against all of the defendants in excess of \$600,000.
 In April 2006, the plaintiffs amended the complaint to add a claim for civil conspiracy.
 Our motion to dismiss that claim is pending, but there currently is no scheduling order in effect.
 At our request, the Court held an evidentiary hearing on October 30, 2008 to consider the exclusion of certain expert testimony and a second hearing was held on December 18, 2008.
 On July 29, 2009, the Court entered an order excluding the expert testimony and granting summary judgment to the Company.
-Plaintiff Steve Strickland filed a Notice of Appeal on August 10, 2009, which appeal is pending.
+Plaintiff Steve Strickland filed a Notice of Appeal on August 10, 2009 and briefing was completed on June 3, 2010.
+Plaintiff filed a motion to stay the Alabama Supreme Court's consideration of First Amendment arguments until after the U.S. Supreme Court rules on California's law restricting game sales (expected to be argued November 3, 2010).
+The Alabama Supreme Court has not ruled on the motion to stay and the appeal remains pending.
 We believe that the claims are without merit and that this action is similar to lawsuits brought and dismissed by courts in other jurisdictions.